quantum-kittens/quantum-kittens.github.io/_posts/2022-06-12-CHAPTER-2-Part-2-Qubits-Superposition-and-Measurements.md

 ## Physical Qubits

-By now you know that qubit states are mathematical constructs, which make them easier to work with mathematically to develop algorithms and the like without making a statement on the physical system that is used.
+As stated earlier, qubit states are mathematical constructs, which make them easier to work with mathematically to develop algorithms and the like without making a statement on the physical system that is used.
 This is important, because it doesn't matter whether you physically construct qubit states in the lab as, say, electron spins, polarized states of photons, or something else.

 Don’t know what electrons or photons are?
 Let’s digress briefly: